-Visitors can enjoy the show from one of the many viewing areas around the lake, or take a stroll on the scenic boardwalk.
-The Lake of Dreams is open 24 hours a day, so there’s always something to see.
+Visitors can enjoy the show from one of the many viewing areas around the lake or take a stroll on the scenic boardwalk.
+The Lake of Dreams is open 24 hours daily, so there’s always something to see.

-And, if you’re looking for a cheap thrill, you can even take a ride on the gondola for just $5 per person.
-So whether you’re in town for business or pleasure, be sure to check out the Lake of Dreams.
+And, if you’re looking for a cheap thrill, you can even ride the gondola for just $5 per person.
+So whether you’re in town for business or pleasure, check out the Lake of Dreams.